 Wes is a friend from college, and the only actual New Yorker of the bunch, a real character.

-lately is the work of Chris Leo, Ted's lesser known brother but
+enjoying lately is the work of Chris Leo, Ted's lesser known

 one I've always found more enjoyable (additionally, they also had a brother Danny in another great band